mjrichards91/knowledge-base/Mobile/Xamarin/Prism.md

 ## Unit Testing

-Unit Testing ViewModels is made easier with the Prism framework .
+Unit Testing ViewModels is made easier with the Prism framework.

 * Mock implementations of Dependency Interfaces
-* Seed data using TODO
+* Seed data using fixtures